 Holiday Parties are a winter favorite for the families of ISBA, with events in Chicagoland and statewide support group locations.
 All adults and children with spina bifida, and their parents and siblings are invited to attend.

 The 2017 Chicagoland Holiday Party will be held on Saturday, December 2nd at Conyers Learning Academy in Rolling Meadows.

 Thank you to our March 2016 Statewide Educational Conference presenters and participants.

 ISBA regularly partners with adaptive sports organizations to provide introductory events for a variety of sports, including basketball, rock climbing, kayaking, softball, and more.

 Come try adaptive tennis on Saturday, September 16th at 1pm with ISBA and Northwest Special Recreation Association.
 All levels of ability are welcome.

 Who: Adults and children living with spina bifida and their immediate families.

 Where: Hanover Park Community Center - 1919 Walnut Ave, Hanover Park, IL.

 Visit our Resources page for a listing of adaptive sports organizations.

 Illinois adults with spina bifida are invited to apply for ISBA's educational scholarships.
-Applications for 2017-2018 must be postmarked by July 1, 2017.
+Applications for 2018-2019 will be available in the spring of 2018.